freenas/freenas-docs/userguide/intro.rst

 **Deprecated and Removed Features**

+* Upgrading from legacy (9.2 or earlier) versions of FreeNAS has been removed from the installer.

+* GELI encryption has been deprecated and replaced by native ZFS encryption.
+The |web-ui| remains backwards compatible with GELI encryption keys and passphrases.

 * The *Legacy* replication method has been removed from :ref:`Advanced Replication Creation`.

 **New or Updated Software**

+* The OS has been updated to FreeBSD 12.

+* :literal:`avahi` has replaced :literal:`mdnsresponder`.

+* :literal:`collectd` is updated to version 5.9.

+* :literal:`Samba` has been updated to version 4.11.2.

+* :literal:`Sentry` has replaced the :literal:`Raven` Python module.

+* TLS 1.3 support has been added.

+* :literal:`nvmecontrol resv` has been added.

 * :literal:`ipaddress` has replaced the deprecated :literal:`ipaddr`
   python module.

+* Drivers for AQtion AQC107 chips and ASUS XG-C100C have been added.

 **Miscellaneous UI Changes**